RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Add all to cart** -  Default text on the CTA button when a customer did not add anything to the cart yet when checkout settings are set to "Add to Cart". | Results Page

-- **Unavailbale** - Default text on the product CTA button when the product is out of stock when checkout settings are set to "Add to Cart". | Results Page
+- **Unavailable** - Default text on the product CTA button when the product is out of stock when checkout settings are set to "Add to Cart". | Results Page

 - **View results** - Default text on the button on the "Thank You" slide type. | Quiz